alexxiyang/shiro-redis/docs/README.md

 # Spring boot starter

-Shiro-redis’s Spring-Boot integration is the easiest way to integrate Shiro-redis into a Spring-base application.
+Using `Spring-Boot` integration is the easiest way to integrate `shiro-redis` into a Spring-base application.

 > Note: `shiro-redis-spring-boot-starter` version `3.2.1` is based on `shiro-spring-boot-web-starter` version `1.4.0-RC2`

-First include the Shiro-redis Spring boot starter dependency in you application classpath
+First include the `shiro-redis` Spring boot starter dependency in you application classpath

 ```xml
 <dependency>